 Once you have prepped the router to work as a Time Capsule, it’s time to make your Mac use it.

-For most routers, you’ll first need to connect your Mac to the router the way you do any network server.
-To do that, use the combo Command + K then type in:
+You’ll first need to connect your Mac to the router the way you do any network server for most routers.
+To do that, use the combo Command + K, then type in:

 Then click on Connect.

 RouterName tends to be the router’s model number.
 If you don’t know what it is, you can use the router’s IP address.
 The same address you use to access the router’s web interface, as mentioned above.
-You’ll need to enter the credentials, use those that allow you access to the router’s interface.
+You’ll need to enter the credentials and use those that allow access to the router’s interface.